2 Americans among the 153 killed in Halloween crowd surge in South Korea

 While Halloween isn’t a traditional holiday in South Korea — where children rarely go trick-or-treating — it’s still a major attraction for young adults, and costume parties at bars and clubs have become hugely popular in recent years.

-Itaewon, near where the former headquarters of U.S. military forces in South Korea operated for decades before moving out of the capital in 2018, is an expat-friendly district known for its trendy bars, clubs and restaurants.
-It’s the city’s marquee Halloween destination.
+Seoul’s marquee Halloween destination is Itaewon, near where the former headquarters of U.S. military forces in South Korea operated for decades before moving out of the capital in 2018.
+The expat-friendly district is known for its trendy bars, clubs and restaurants.

+Witnesses said the streets were so densely clogged with people and slow-moving vehicles that it was practically impossible for emergency workers and ambulances to swiftly reach the alley near Hamilton Hotel, a major party spot in Seoul.

 “This is really devastating.
 The tragedy and disaster that need not have happened took place in the heart of Seoul amid Halloween (celebrations),” Yoon said during the speech.
 “I feel heavy hearted and cannot contain my sadness as a president responsible for the people’s lives and safety.”

-After the speech, Yoon visited the Itaewon alley where the disaster occurred.
-Local TV footage showed Yoon inspecting the alley filled with trash and being briefed by emergency officials.
+After the speech, Yoon visited the alley where the disaster occurred.
+Local TV footage showed Yoon inspecting the trash-filled alley and being briefed by emergency officials.

-It was not immediately clear what led the crowd to surge into the narrow, downhill alley.
-One survivor said many people fell and toppled one another “like dominoes” after they were pushed by others.

-The survivor, surnamed Kim, said they were trapped for about an hour and a half before being rescued, as some people shouted “Help me!” and others were short of breath, according to the Seoul-based Hankyoreh newspaper.

 World leaders offered condolences, including Pope Francis.